Susanna Dickinson: Texas Revolution

-As soldiers approached the sacristy, one of defender Anthony Wolf's sons stood to pull a blanket over his shoulders and was killed.
-Possibly the last Texian to die in battle was Jacob Walker, who attempted to hide behind Susanna and the other women; four Mexican soldiers killed him in front of them.
+When the Mexicans found Jacob, he was beside Mrs. Dickinson, he begged her to take a message to his wife Anna, he then turned to face the Mexican hordes.
+Susanna Dickenson said the Mexican soldiers shot and bayoneted him to death as she looked on.
+The soldiers pitched him around on bayonets, as they would a bale of hay.
+Walker’s death may well have been the last one in the Alamo.

 Another Texian, Brigido Guerrero, who had deserted from the Mexican Army in December 1835 also sought refuge in the sacristy, and was spared after convincing the soldiers he was a prisoner of the Texians.
 In the confusion, Susanna was lightly wounded.

 On March 7, Santa Anna interviewed each of the survivors individually.
 Impressed with Susanna, he offered to adopt Angelina and have her educated in Mexico City.
-Susanna refused, which was not extended to fellow Alamo survivor Juana Navarro Alsbury for her son of similar age.
+Susanna refused; the offer was not extended to fellow Alamo survivor Juana Navarro Alsbury for her son of similar age.

 Santa Anna ordered that the Tejano civilian survivors be allowed to return to their homes in San Antonio.
 Susanna and Joe, a Texian slave, were allowed to travel towards the Anglo settlements, escorted by Ben, a former American slave who served as Mexican Colonel Juan Almonte's cook.
 Each woman received $2 and a blanket and was allowed to go free and spread the news of the destruction that awaited those who opposed the Mexican government.
 Before they departed, Santa Anna ordered that the surviving members of the Mexican army parade in a grand review, intending that Joe and Susanna would thus warn the remainder of the Texian forces that his army was unbeatable.

 When the small party of survivors arrived in Gonzales on March 13, they found Sam Houston, the commander of all Texian forces, waiting there with about 400 men.
 After Susanna and Joe related the details of the battle and the strength of Santa Anna's army, Houston advised all civilians to evacuate and then ordered the army to retreat.
-Thus began the Runaway Scrape, in which much of Texas' population, including the acting government, rushed eastward to escape the advancing Mexican army.
+This began the Runaway Scrape, in which much of Texas' population, including the acting government, rushed eastward to escape the advancing Mexican army.